-‘Sports Illustrated’ Model Haley Kalil Sizzles In Cleavage-Baring Coral Bikini While Frolicking In Frothy Surf
+'Sports Illustrated' Model Haley Kalil Sizzles In Cleavage-Baring Coral Bikini While Frolicking In Frothy Surf

 Haley Kalil cranked up the heat when she took to the beach for her latest social media share.
 The Sports Illustrated model paraded her assets in a coral bikini that did nothing but favors for her slamming physique.
 Her followers adored the offering and rewarded her with high engagement stats.

-The redhead looked incredible in the two shots she posted to Instagram on Thursday afternoon.
+The redhead looked incredible in the two shots she posted to Instagram on Thursday.
 She modeled the swimsuit on the shore as she put her curves on display.
 Behind her, the sea glittered and the sky was heavy with striated and cumulus clouds.
 The frothy ocean teased and taunted Haley as it rolled along the shore.

-In the first snap, Haley posed on all fours.
-She kneeled on the wet sand as the water rushed back, leaning forward as she placed her hands next to her knees.
-Haley angled her left shoulder as she lifted her pert booty.
+In the first snap, she posed on all fours.
+She knelt on the wet sand as the water rushed back, leaning forward as she placed her hands next to her knees.
+She angled her left shoulder as she lifted her pert booty.
 The bombshell then laughed at the lens with her eyes half-closed.

-The final image saw Haley sitting on her haunches.
+The second image saw Haley sitting on her haunches.
 She made a peace sign while gazing at the sky from the corner of her eyes.
-Haley beamed in the happy shot that captured her exuberance.
+She beamed in the shot, which captured her exuberance.

-Haley rocked a coral bandeau bikini that clung to her assets and flaunted her abundant cleavage in the chic little number.
+Haley rocked a coral bandeau bikini that clung to her assets and flaunted her abundant cleavage.
 On her lower half, she sported the matching bottoms that showcased her pert booty.

-The influencer pulled a sunhat over her signature red locks as her tresses fell down her back in casual disarray.
-She wore a chunky necklace and hoop earrings to complete her ensemble.

 One person tried to get philosophical.